stringfromjava/Starcore/CONTRIBUTING.md

 If your comments have typos, aren't clear or concise, or just hard to understand in general, then they won't be any use.
-Even too many comments can make it difficult to understand your code.
+Even too many comments are unnecessary, since your code should be self documented and easily readable.

 ### Example of GOOD Comments (With Good Formatting)